The Top Nursing Schools in New Jersey for an MSN

 Stockton University

-At Richard Stockton, the MSN program is designed for those who already are RNs with a BSN and wish to focus on adult-gerontology primary care.
+At Stockton University, the MSN program is designed for those who already are RNs with a BSN and wish to focus on adult-gerontology primary care.
 During the program, students will gain all the skills and knowledge they need in order to diagnose, assess and treat their patients, as well as evaluate their overall health needs and problems.
 There is a very strong emphasis on disease prevention and health promotion, which are two elements that are becoming increasingly important in today’s aging population.
 Students use self-directed learning, which makes them true critical thinkers.
 As such, graduates are guaranteed to have all the necessary skills they require in order to become employed as an advanced practice nurse.

 • Campus: Galloway, NJ